Aurpan/UserMorph-.NetCoreProject/README.md

 # Project- User Morph
-This project contains basic CRUD operation on user data.
+This project contains basic CRUD operations using .NET Core api and React as frontend.

 ## How to run the **API** project
 - Download the repository and switch to '**develop**' branch